liangguohun/pvsync/README.md

 ## command tool [-num 20 ]to sync file number can choose,use to replace kubectl on data mve and create new pv
 pvsync [create/apply] -num 20 -f file.yaml

+if your backup pv is very big, please wait and no broke it.

 # make rpm package step
 ## install tool
 > yum  install  -y  rpm-build